 As our money becomes more and more abstracted from our work, it becomes harder and harder to really put personal value in that money.
 If we worked and were given food in exchange for that work, the connection would be obvious.
 Even working in direct exchange for cash in hand at the end of the day makes it clear.
 But when we work and have that money direct deposited, then we use our credit cards to buy things and use electronic transfers to pay those bills, that’s a lot of abstraction and the connection isn’t very clear.
 Since we’re unclear on the connection between a dollar and an hour of hard work, it becomes much easier to spend that dollar.

-The key to solving the problem is figuring out how to connect the two feelings – the work and the money, the pleasure of spending and the pain of the bills – together
+The key to solving the problem is figuring out how to connect the two feelings together

-The problem is that there’s no easy way to do that – and no method that works for everyone.
+That is, the work and the money, the pleasure of spending and the pain of the bills.
+Unfortunately, there is no easy way to do that – and no method that works for everyone.